azeldaniel/COMP1602-2021/README.md

-*Notice: This repo will be archived on July 30th, 2021.
-All solutions will be removed.*
+*Notice: This repo was archived on July 30th, 2021.*

 ---